 Wot Se Fack – Why Our Feelings Have Lost the Plot

-We live in an age where knowledge no longer matters.
 Vince Ebert explains how politics and ideology these days are prioritised over knowledge and facts.
-Now, the in-thing is to ignore facts, to discredit experts and to do away with the idea of a knowledge society that still values truth and debate.
+Now, there is a tendency to ignore facts, to discredit experts and to do away with the idea of a knowledge society that still values truth and debate.
 Ebert takes aim at this trend, providing historical context and calling for a second Enlightenment: a digital detox, a return to science and an end to self-imposed immaturity.
-By cutting ourselves off from knowledge and science, we are shutting our eyes to reality.
-But if we are to overcome the challenges of the future, we need more knowledge, more reason and more science – not less.
+If we are to overcome the challenges of the future, we need more knowledge, more reason and more science – not less.

 Vince Ebert, born in 1968, studied Physics in Würzburg.
 Before starting a career as a cabaret artist in 1998, he worked in a consulting company as well as in market research.
 His goal is to present complex scientific ideas in a generally comprehensible and humorous way; Vince Ebert’s slogan is 'Make science great again'.
 All of his books have hit the bestselling lists.
 He lives in Vienna.